craftcms/docs/docs/getting-started-tutorial/README.md

 We’re going to get Craft CMS running in a local environment, create a blog from scratch, and look at a few ways you might launch the site publicly.
 All you’ll need is yourself, your computer, and a healthy sense of adventure.

-If you’re ready to roll, start with “0.
-Set Up Your Environment” below and to the right.
+If you’re ready to roll, go ahead and continue to the next section.